 Many art history graduate programs integrate classroom study with internships, research and hands on work with pieces of art.
 This could help students prepare to pursue careers in art galleries, arts administration, research, museums and other arts and cultural organizations.

-Types of Art History Graduate Programs
+Types of Art History Graduate Programs in Alaska

 Art history grad schools may have many different kinds of graduate degrees to choose from, depending on your goals and the career path you’re hoping to pursue.